If you are concerned about anyone tracking your use of this or other related sites, then find out how to cover your tracks online.

 Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, frighten, isolate or create dependence.

 Anyone can experience domestic abuse and whatever you want to do, there are organisations that can give you advice and help.
 Although every situation is unique, there are common factors that link the experience of an abusive relationship.
 Acknowledging these factors is an important step in preventing and stopping the abuse.
 Women’s Aid have produced a list to help you to recognise if you, or someone you know, are in an abusive relationship.
+You can also take their 'Is my relationship healthy?' quiz.

 Harassment, stalking, rape, sexual assault, female genital mutilation, forced marriage and honour-based abuse are also types of domestic violence and abuse and you can find further specific information on our support page.